Facts

 THE NEED:

-• Every 10 minutes someone is added to the transplant list
+- Every 8 minutes someone is added to the organ transplant list

 Religion and Organ Donation